johnnyboustany/Bloom-Filter-Recommender/README.md

 # Bloom Filter Recommender

-Bloom Filter Recommender is a personal project I developed to allow aquarium hobbyists to find compatible tank-mate options for their nano-fish.
-It uses bloom filters to find similar fish out of a CSV Database of nano-fish.
+Bloom Filter Recommender is a personal project I developed to allow aquarium hobbyists to find compatible tank-mate options for their fish.
+It uses bloom filters to find similar fish out of a CSV Database of 300 fish.
 I developed a generic, re-usable REPL and CSV Reader and incorporated them into the project.

 <p align="center">
     <img src="./assets/nanofish.png" alt="" width="1000">